sangminwoo/sangminwoo.github.io/glossary.md

 title: ML/DL Glossary
 subtitle: from A to Z
 bigimg:
-  - "/img/big_img/glossary_img1.jpg" : "Photo by Patrick Tomasso on Unsplash"
+  - "/img/big_img/glossary.jpg" : "Photo by Sandy Millar on Unsplash"
 show-avatar: true
 ---